Catholic Gist International

 Doctor of the Church.
 Defended the title Theotokos at the Council of Ephesus.

-June 28 — Saint Irenaeus of Lyons
+June 28 — Saint Irenaeus of Lyon

 Church Father.
 Defended orthodoxy against Gnosticism.
 Doctor of the Church.